15 Unusual Flowers of the World

 1. Toad Lily (Tricyrtis hirta)

-Tricyrtis Hirta or Toad Lily is native of Japan and belongs to the Liliaceae family.
+Tricyrtis hirta or Toad Lily is native of Japan and belongs to the Liliaceae family.
 It is a perennial plant and grows in partial sun and shady locations and prefers rich soil.
 Toad Lily booms in late summer to mid autumn and bears unusual flowers of whitish petals that bear purple spots.
 These unusual flowers are usually 2.5 cm wide.
+Buy Tricyrtis seeds online.

 7. Fuchsia ‘Blue Eyes’

 Fuchsia ‘Blue Eyes’ is a small deciduous trailing shrub that produces unusual pink and lavender flowers.
 The plant blooms in early summer to late summer.
 Buy Fuchsia seeds online.

 Bat Flower is another unusual flower from tropical forests of China.
 It belongs to the family of Dioscoreaceae.